davibarreira/PBMNet/README.md

 graph analysis.
 Note that this library uses C++ to do the heavy lifting, therefore it needs to be compiled before using (which can take up to 4 hours).
 The installation steps are present in the official website for the library.
+In this project we use the version *2.29*.

 ## ABOUT THE DATA:
 Plataforma Lattes is a public platform owned by the Brazilian government and is freely available to anyone who has the patience to go through the CAPTCHA and collect it.
 The raw cv's were in .xml format and were turned into json through python, thus feeding a MongoDB database.
 Using MonogoDB, we created two main dataframes, one with information regarding the researchers and another one related to the published papers.